awslabs/aws-iam-generator/README.md

 ### `global:` section

-Controls our our genereated templates behaviour.
+Controls our generated templates behaviour.
 There are two key sections.  `names:` and `template_outputs`.

 The `names:` section looks like this: